 You're telling Google to NEVER run ads, when people put these Negative Keywords into search.

-- Click Campaigns > Campaigns > Your Campaign > Keywords
+- Click Campaigns > Your Campaign > Keywords

-- Add Single Words, Only It's too easy for your (and AdWords) to get confused.
+- Add Single Words, Only It's too easy to make mistakes.
 And you'll never know that your ads aren't running.

 Build PRECISE City Ad Groups

 ...
 How to Cover More Cities with Less Work

 You intentionally built your Words-Only PRECISE Ad Groups first.

 - Now you can now see which PRECISE Ad Groups run most often.